fishflock/server_config/readme.md

-THIS SECTION IS NOT FINISHED
 ### Download and Configuration:
-This is meant to be installed on a fresh ubuntu installation, and the install script will not be careful about overwriting files etc. Run it at your own risk on an existing server.
+This is meant to be installed on a fresh ubuntu installation (tested with 18.04).
+Cloning the git repo as written below will not be careful about overwriting files etc. Run it at your own risk on an existing server.

 1. Install git: $ sudo apt-get -y install git
 2. Install the following dependencies